-The query will be received by the query service and return a response which is displayed in the Results table below.
-Similarly to the results of tests on the model page, query results are presented as a grid of green, red and grey marks.
+The query service will receive the query and return a response which is displayed in the Query Results table below.
+Query results are presented as a grid of green, red and grey marks.
 A green check mark is shown for queries that passed and a red cross is shown for the queries that did not.
 Grey circle will be shown for queries not applicable for selected model.
-The marks can be clicked on and link to a detailed query results page where the detailed path(s) or a reason for the model not having passed the test will be shown.
+The marks can be clicked on and link to a EMMAA Detailed Test or Query Results page where the detailed path(s) or a reason for the model not having passed the query will be shown.